 Small Molecule Ice Recrystallization Inhibitors Enable Freezing of Human Red Blood Cells with Reduced Glycerol Concentrations

-Here, the authors describe adaptation of a standard upright widefield microscope into a cryogenic 3D laser-free confocal system using Linkam’s CMS196, demonstrating the necessary sample preparation steps followed by confocal imaging of biological cells and tissues.
+Cryogenic light microscopy is a key mapping step in the correlative imaging workflow.
+Researchers adapted a standard upright widefield microscope into a cryogenic 3D laser-free confocal system using Linkam’s CMS196, to demonstrate the necessary sample preparation steps followed by confocal imaging of biological cells and tissues.

 Intrinsic mechanical behaviour of femoral cortical bone in young, osteoporotic and bisphosphonatetreated individuals in low - and high energy fracture conditions